 Students: Your students need access to data, too!
 With a modern student information system, students are able to submit their forms, personal information, and financial aid materials and feel confident their information is secure.
 They also benefit from centralized communications and easy access to downloading and uploading forms and information.

-The Role of an Integrated Student Information System in Student Data Management
+The Role of an Integrated Student Information System in Managing Student Data

 Data mismanagement can snarl your school’s operations and cause serious errors.
 But if your school implements an integrated student information system, the data can be stored accurately and securely, and enables seamless access across departments.